Robert “Colt” Schultz

-After WorldSkills, Colt hopes to advance his education at a culinary school either in the United States or abroad.
-“After receiving education and experience, I plan to open my own restaurant and soon after hope to oversee several fine dining restaurants.”
+After WorldSkills, Colt hopes to continue his education at a culinary school either in the United States or abroad.
+“After completing my education and gaining experience, I plan to open my own restaurant and soon after hope to oversee several fine dining restaurants.”

 Colt credits his drive to the passion and enjoyment he has for restaurant service.

 “I wouldn’t be where I am today if I didn’t enjoy it.
 Every time I practice I feel a spark in me that I’ve never felt in any other field.
 I always put forth my full effort, and my level of determination is immeasurable.”

 “Through my years in SkillsUSA, I have always heard of the WorldSkills team and dreamed of qualifying.
 Now, my dreams have become reality.
 I can’t even express how blessed I feel to be a part of Team USA.”